graphcore-research/gwr/README.md

 Modelling) project.
 The core STEAM packages are provided as a monorepo, which together provide the following functionality:

-- An event-driven [simulation engine]
+- An event-driven [simulation engine].
-- [Logging] and [log viewing] system
+- [Logging] and [log viewing] system.
-- Hierarchical configuration support
+- Hierarchical configuration support.
-- Documentation tooling
+- Documentation tooling.
-- A library of [components] and basic [models]
+- A library of [components] and basic [models].

 <!-- ANCHOR_END: intro -->